"I have always been struck by the depth and originality of her music and her voice. Her musical vision is a bold and beautiful one."

 Interviews/Articles

-Sunny leads and co-creates projects that centre diasporic, First Nations, and underrepresented voices.
-She is the founder of Ensemble Ochaye, a collective of diasporic women artists whose works MotherSong MotherLand and Water Song have been commissioned and presented by Sydney Opera House, Perth Festival, Adelaide Festival, AsiaTOPA, and Melbourne Recital Centre.
+She founded Ensemble Ochaye, a collective of diasporic women artists whose works MotherSong MotherLand and Water Song have been commissioned by Sydney Opera House, Perth Festival, Adelaide Festival, AsiaTOPA, and Melbourne Recital Centre.
 She co-leads Hand to Earth, an ARIA-nominated ensemble with Yolŋu songkeepers Daniel and David Wilfred, where traditional manikay meets vocal improvisation and ambient sound.
-She is also a founding artist in Cloud Maker and Tower Divas, two initiatives that nurture intercultural collaboration and honour diverse creative lineages.
+She is a founding artist in Cloud Makerand Tower Divas, initiatives that nurture intercultural collaboration and honour diverse creative lineages.

-Sunny’s artistic philosophy — shaped by her diasporic journey and long-term collaborations — is grounded in trauma-informed and culturally responsive methodologies.
+Her artistic philosophy emerges from diaspora and long-term collaboration.
 In her 2020 Peggy Glanville-Hicks Address, To Dance with Our Others in Embrace, she advocated for creative cultures rooted in reciprocity, patience, and trust.
-Her leadership lies not only in the sound she makes, but in the space she creates: relational, reflexive, and attuned to complexity.
+Her leadership lies as much in the spaces she creates as in the sounds she makes.
+Relational.
+Reflexive.
+Attuned to complexity.

+As an educator, she teaches Jazz and Improvisation at the University of Melbourne and joined the Banff Centre's international faculty in 2025.
 She holds a Doctorate in Music Performance from Griffith University, where her research focused on trauma-informed, intercultural collaboration.
-Through her teaching, research, and artistic leadership, she continues to model inclusive creative practice — mentoring emerging artists and shaping future sound cultures with integrity, imagination, and deep care.
+Through teaching, research, and artistic practice, she models inclusive creative leadership—mentoring emerging artists and shaping future sound cultures with integrity, imagination, and care.

 “Kim’s haunting voice doesn’t stay within any tradition.
 Her processed vocals soar over us like aurora borealis.”